 We have met with several companies to discuss the growing trend toward sustainable food consumption and decreasing food waste, which is being driven by younger generations who have a heightened focus on the environmental impact of the food they purchase and consume.
 Promising developments from these conversations include a company that is developing a plant-derived coating to reduce rot and double or even triple the shelf life of several fruits and vegetables without requiring refrigeration.
 Other companies are focused on improving the food supply chain to make use of produce that does not meet the criteria of many large supermarket chains.
 The goal of such efforts is to save 200 million pounds of food waste in 2020.
 Public and private meatless and plant-based food alternative companies continue to raise capital in 2020 to support ongoing research and development.
 This segment is quickly gaining market share and shelf space from traditional meat and dairy companies as innovation continues in lab grown, cell-based meat and plant-based milk, yogurt and coffee creamers.
 The success of public plant-based protein food product companies has helped raise awareness for the category, leading to more private investors deploying capital to the meat and animal alternative product space over the past six months.

-Consumers are driving significant change in the way our food is developed and packaged as the demand for meatless and plant-based foods served in reusable or easily composted non-plastic containers continues to grow at a rapid pace.
-The momentum starts with one company saving 200 million pounds of food waste or another saving 75,000 pounds of plastic, and expands and multiplies across companies with an end goal of significantly reducing the environmental impact of the food industry.
+Consumers are driving a change in the way our food is developed and packaged as the demand for meatless and plant-based foods served in reusable or easily composted non-plastic containers continues to grow at a rapid pace.
+The momentum starts with one company saving 200 million pounds of food waste or another saving 75,000 pounds of plastic, and expands and multiplies across companies with an end goal of reducing the environmental impact of the food industry.
 These innovations are all part of the circular economy, the growth of which we believe will be a substantial contributor to the development of the broader food and beverage industry going forward.

 1 Packaging Digest, COVID-19 Spurs Spike in Sustainable To-Go Food Packaging, May 6, 2020. https://www.packagingdigest.com/sustainability/covid-19-spurs-spike-sustainable-go-food-packaging